Monday, 30 March 2026

 Sadly, he goes back home.

 He is now close to his 21st birthday and his father is trying to cheer him up by giving him generous presents and a promotion in his job.
 He is pleased in one way but then suddenly he ralises that he's being trapped, and that he does not want to be trapped.
-He decides to walk out on the family, and disappears for a day.
+He decides to walk out on the family, and disappears for a day, telling himself he wont come back.
 His father is badly shaken.

 Then Denis returns towards the end of the day and meets Anna Hennessy, the daughter of a wealthy Catholic businessman, who is intelligent and attractive.
 She and he start to talk and he decides that he will stay in Mellick and try to pursue a relationship with her.
 She is more suitable to marry him than Christina was, and he finds himself falling for her.